loyjoy/welcome/documentation/introduction/GET_STARTED.md

 ### How to measure success

-With the chatbot, you also hope of course that you can learn more about your customers.
-Under the point "Analytics" this is easily possible.
+Nothing is better than success.
+Find your boosted performance and learn about your consumers under the Analytics tab.

 <p align="center">
   <img src="analytics.png" alt="Analytics Start" title="Analytics Start" width="200"/>